reymon359/gatsby-personal-site/content/posts/traveling-through-the-canary-islands-an-in-depth-guide-to-the-canary-islands/index.md

 This fact is perfect because no matter what your travel style is, you will find one that suits your needs.

-Most of the pictures and data from this guide come from my time living there however other external resources properly credited have been used too.
+Most of the pictures and data from this guide come from my time living there.
+Other external resources properly credited have been used.

+This guide will focus first on the general aspects of all the islands and then on the specific characteristics of each of them.

 ## Table of Contents